Central Bank of the Congo: History

 During the First World War (1914–1918), banking activities in the Belgian Congo were initially disrupted due to uncertainties and the severance of ties with the bank's headquarters in Brussels.
-However, the Banque du Congo Belge adapted effectively, opening branches in district capitals to manage government accounting services and consolidating its role as an essential instrument for the colony's economic development.
+However, the Banque du Congo Belge adapted effectively and opened branches in district capitals to manage government accounting services and consolidating its role as an essential instrument for the colony's economic development.
 The bank successfully weathered the post-war deflation of 1920 and the global economic depression that followed in 1929.
-During this period, exports such as rubber, copal, palm oil, ivory, and copper benefited from reduced competition in European markets and new opportunities in America and Japan, supporting overall economic growth and increasing banking activity.
+During this period, exports such as rubber, copal, palm oil, ivory, and copper benefited from reduced competition in European markets and new opportunities in America and Japan.
+This supported overall economic growth and increasing banking activity.
 The price of copper from the Union Minière du Haut-Katanga increased, while government infrastructure spending and rising consumer purchasing power further boosted the banking sector.